-The Caption Display Preferences Change notification API shall be issued by the Receiver to the currently executing Broadcaster Application if there are changes in preferences for display of closed captioning.
-The API syntax shall be as defined in the JSON schema specified in this section with the addition of IMSC1 [34] attributes (as defined in A/343 [5]) as specified in Section 9.3.6.1.
-The IMSC1 attributes are defined by prose in the section 9.3.6.1 but is intended to be an integral part of the JSON Schema in this section within the displayPrefs object.
+The Caption Display Preferences Change Notification API shall be issued by the Receiver to the currently executing Broadcaster Application if there are changes in preferences for display of closed captioning.
+The API syntax shall be as defined in the JSON schema specified in this section with the addition of IMSC1 [36] attributes (as defined in A/343 [5]) as specified in Section 9.3.6.1.
+The IMSC1 attributes are defined by text in Section 9.3.6.1 but are intended to be an integral part of the JSON Schema in this section within the displayPrefs object.

-The Caption Display Preferences Change notification API is defined as follows:
+The Caption Display Preferences Change Notification API shall be defined as follows: